 DTSC

-In-situ bioremediation, an innovative approach to groundwater cleanup, has shown promising results.
-This method involves introducing food materials like molasses, vegetable oils, and cheese whey into contaminated groundwater to stimulate the growth of bacterial microorganisms.
+Treating contaminated groundwater in place and relying on soil microbes has shown promising results and is known as in-situ bioremediation.
+This method involves introducing organic materials like molasses, vegetable oils, and cheese whey into contaminated groundwater to stimulate the growth of bacterial microorganisms.
 These bacteria consume the food and subsequently break down toxic chemicals such as trichloroethylene (TCE), a common industrial pollutant.

 Results promising for “in situ” bioremediation “All the new remedies are ‘in situ’ bioremediation,” Charlie Ridenour, Branch Chief DTSC, said.